A mute is someone who doesn’t speak, they are mute on the matter, indeed they are mute on every matter.

 Why the two quiet opposite meanings?

-The Free Dictionary describes how a moot was used in legal training to mean a mock judicial proceeding set up to examine a hypothetical case, and that over time the meaning of moot shifted from being the making of an argument to a hypothetical argument, or an argument without consequence.
+The Free Dictionary describes how a moot was used in legal training to mean a mock judicial proceeding set up to examine a hypothetical case, and that over time the meaning of moot shifted from being the making of an argument to the making of a hypothetical argument, or an argument without consequence.

 Indeed this not the first time the meaning has shifted.
 Previously a moot (from the Middle English Mot or mote) meant simply a gathering, or a meeting to discuss and argue.
 Moot, meaning to raise for debate, stems from this previous meaning, just as moot meaning without consequence stems from the meaning of a legal training moot, being mock and hypothetical.